 Create a layer of basic shapes.

-Draw the center of your rose where your petals come together.
-Often this looks like a smaller triangle or pentagon in the center of your main shape.
+Draw the centre of your rose where your petals come together.
+Often this looks like a smaller triangle or pentagon in the centre of your main shape.
 The younger the bloom, the tighter this open space will be.
 At this stage, you may also want to add in some lines indicating the general direction of your petals.

 Start a new layer to add petals.